Image

 Why Hire Combs Waterkotte for a Violent Crimes Case in Washington County, IL

-When your liberty and future are on the line, quick action and proven experience matter most.
+When your freedom, future, and rights are at stake, experience and urgency matter.
 Combs Waterkotte takes on complex, high-stakes cases and brings clarity and control when things feel chaotic.
 We succeed in cases other Washington County, IL defense firms refuse to touch.

 • Decades of defense experience handling serious felonies and violent crime cases across Illinois.